seanharrington256/WY-T3-WGS-Tutorial/README.md

 # MDIBL-T3-WGS-Tutorial
 Whole-Genome Assembly and Assessment Tutorial

-# UNDER ACTIVE DEVELOPMENT to adapt for UW's WildIris cluster
 - To still update:
 	- gen_input_table.py isn't working
-	- put in the path to the data

 ## Overview of the Workflow